Samadarshi-Maity/Samadarshi-Maity.github.io/_pages/research.md

 {% include base_path %}

+This page includes details about my academic profile.

 My research work primarily focuses on the experimental investigation of  polar fluids that are driven out of equilibrium through an 'active' drive.
 These fluids comprise of rolling micro-particles that 'flow' together hence termed 'polar, active fluid'.
 If two or more of these active fluids are mixed, they can homogeneously mix or phase-separate based on how we confine them causing formation of rich multicomponent phases unique to such non-equilibrium systems.